-Affordable Housing as part of Kenilworth Road Scheme

-7.0.4 Whilst Policies HO8 and HO9 give an indication of the type and tenure of affordable housing units being provided, the Council's Housing Team should be consulted to ensure the affordable housing being provided contains an acceptable range of types and size of unit that suits up to date demand.

-7.0.5 As far as practicably possible, all affordable housing should be indistinguishable from market housing and should be distributed evenly around development sites and in line with national guidance, 100% of socially rented housing should be built to M4(2) Category 2 accessible and adaptable standards.

-7.0.6 The S106 should, at a minimum, include the following details related to the affordable housing provision:

-- The number of affordable housing units being provided, - The number of each type and tenure of affordable housing units being provided,

-- The trigger points for delivery and/or transfer of affordable housing units, - Any restrictions on the progress of other development/sale/occupation related to the delivery/transfer of affordable housing

-7.0.7 If housing is being delivered in phases, affordable housing should be delivered evenly throughout the duration of delivery and not back-loaded onto later phases.
-In some instances, the viability of a scheme may require that affordable housing is back-loaded, but the Council will resist granting permission to proposals with the provision of no or very low levels of affordable housing in earlier phases where viability is not a consideration.

-7.0.8 If Vacant Building Credit is sought to reduce the level of affordable housing required, the applicant should provide compelling evidence to demonstrate that the site has been marketed sufficiently and with terms (price and length of lease for example) that are comparable to similar properties on the local market.

-7.0.9 In some instances, such as proposals for a retirement village where accommodation is not all classed as a C3 land-use, it might be appropriate to take a proportionate approach to the provision of Affordable Housing.
-In these instances, much of the proposed floorspace would be required to support the residential units and would not be saleable floorspace so the viability of affordable housing would like be less than for proposals entirely made up of C3 units.

-Affordable Housing at Archer Road scheme

-7.0.10 If providing units off-site, the percentage required by Policy HO7 should be applied to the total number of units on- and off-site, not just to the number of units being provided on-site as that would result in a non-compliant provision of affordable housing.

-7.0.11 If providing financial contributions, the amount should be calculated based on policy-compliant provision for the proposed development, using a cost-per-unit for the type of affordable housing that would likely have been provided on the development site.
-For example, in a flatted scheme, it would be appropriate to use a cost to provide an appropriate range of 1-, 2- and 3-bed flats whereas for a housing scheme, it would be more appropriate to use a cost to provide a range of houses.
-What constitutes an appropriate range of houses to base the payment on should be agreed with the Council's Housing Team.

-7.0.12 Developer contributions are often subject to expenditure deadlines which state, within the S106 legal agreement, when the contribution must be spent by.
+- 7.4 If providing units off-site, the percentage required by Policy HO7 should be applied to the total number of units on- and off-site, not just to the number of units being provided onsite which would result in a non-compliant provision of affordable housing. - 7.5 If providing financial contributions, the amount should be calculated based on policy-compliant provision for the proposed development, using a cost-per-unit for the type of affordable housing that would likely have been provided on the development site.
+For example, in a flatted scheme, it would be appropriate to use a cost to provide a 2-bed flat whereas for a housing scheme, it would be mor appropriate to use a cost to provide a 2-bed house. - 7.6 If Vacant Building Credit is sought to reduce the level of affordable housing required, the applicant should provide compelling evidence to demonstrate that the site has been marketed sufficiently and with terms (price and length of lease for example) that are comparable to similar properties on the local market. - 7.7 Whilst Policies HO8 and HO9 give an indication of the type and tenure of affordable housing units being provided, the Council's Housing Team should be consulted to ensure the affordable housing being provided contains an acceptable range of types and size of unit that suits up to date demand. - 7.8 As far as practicably possible, all affordable housing should be indistinguishable from market housing and should be distributed evenly around development sites. - 7.9 The S106 should, at a minimum, include the following details related to the affordable housing provision: - The number of affordable housing units being provided, - The number of each type and tenure of affordable housing units being provided - The trigger points for delivery and/or transfer of affordable housing units - Any restrictions on the progress of other development/sale/occupation related to the delivery/transfer of affordable housing - 7.10 If housing is being delivered in phases, affordable housing should be delivered evenly throughout the duration of delivery and not back-loaded onto later phases.
+In some instances, the viability of a scheme may require that affordable housing is back-loaded, but the Council will resist granting permission to proposals with the provision of no or very low levels of affordable housing in earlier phases where viability is not a consideration. - 7.11 Developer contributions are often subject to expenditure deadline which state, within the S106 legal agreement, when the contribution must be spent by.
 After that deadline, developers can request repayment of any unspent funds.
-Financial contributions related to affordable housing projects are at a particular risk of repayment because schemes can take a significant amount of time to be delivered.
+Affordable Housing projects are at a particular risk of repayment because schemes can take a significant amount of time to be delivered.
 Each scheme contains a number of complex stages, including: identification and procurement/disposal of suitable plots of land; design and determination through the planning system; and completing the actual project.
-To maximise the potential for the Council to deliver affordable housing units, all financial contributions in-lieu of on-site provision should be subject to long-term expenditure deadlines of at least 10 years.
+To maximise the potential for the

+Council to deliver affordable housing units, all financial contributions in-lieu of on-site provision should be subject to long-term expenditure deadlines of at least 10 years.